lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 People can follow along a part of the system they don't work with with minimal effort.
 If they don't want to, they don't need to.

-Putting all the code in the same repo also makes projects, libraries, docs more discoverable.
+Putting all the code in the same repo also makes everything more discoverable.

-You may not want to follow how your organisation does, say, infrastructure-as-code on a daily basis but it's great to have the option to `cd` into `/infrastructure` and read the "internal" documentation.
+You may not want to follow how your organisation does, say, infrastructure-as-code on a daily basis but it's great to have the option to `cd` into `/infrastructure` and read the "internal" documentation when you get curious.

-This increased visibility also makes team members more emphatic with the rest of the organisation because they can see, for example, the effort that went in that feature that just shipped.
+This increased visibility also makes team members more emphatic with the rest of the organisation because they can see, for example, the effort that goes into shipping some feature.

 ### CI & CD

 In theory, it may be possible to continuously integrate a large code base in a polyrepo setup.
-I haven't seen that work in practice though.
+I just haven't seen that work in practice.

-Every CI solution I have seen in a polyrepo has been some variation of an orchestration tool for integration tests.
+Every CI solution I have seen in a polyrepo was some variation of an orchestration tool for integration tests.

 These "test all the things from all other repos" tools are fun to write.
 I learned a lot building a couple of them.
 But they don't work very well due the